pepkit/pepdbagent/docs/README.md

 `pepdbagent` is a Python package for uploading, updating, and retrieving [PEP](http://pep.databio.org/en/latest/) metadata from a Postgres database.

-Generally pepdbagent consists of its core - **PEPDatabaseAgent** class that conduct 3 main parts: **Projects**, **Projects Annotations**, **Namespace Annotations**.
-These parts have different purpose and were separated to increase readability, maintainability and simplicity of pepdbagent package.
-Below, you can find more detailed information about them.
+The pepdbagent provides a core class called **PEPDatabaseAgent**.
+This class has 3 main components, divided to increase readability, maintainability, and user experience of pepdbagent, which are: **Projects**, **Project Annotations**, and **Namespace Annotations**.
+Below, we describe each component in detail:

 ## PEPDatabaseAgent
-PEPDatabaseAgent is core function, it helps set connection to database (by using **BaseConnection** class) and provide user with 3 main modules: `project`,  `annotation`, `namespace`.

-Example:
-Set connection to database
+PEPDatabaseAgent is the primary class that you will use.
+It connects to the database (using **BaseConnection** class).

+Example: Instiantiate a PEPDatabaseAgent object and connect to database:
 ```python

 import pepdbagent